apismennyj/kontomatik-demo/README.md

-**Demo web app.
-Submits API calls to Kontomatik API.**

-To import data, select bank BGZ from Poland.

-`username: test`

-`password: Test123`
+**A demo web app that submits Http calls to Kontomatik API and displays the response for each request**